 ALSO SEE- Best Places to Visit in North Kerala

-An ancient dance form that is very popular in Kerala and prevalent amongst the Syrian Christians of Kerala, it is performed by men on festivals and important occasions, especially during wedding ceremonies.
+One of the ancient kerala dance forms that is very popular in Kerala and prevalent amongst the Syrian Christians of Kerala, it is performed by men on festivals and important occasions, especially during wedding ceremonies.
 The dance is performed by a group of 12 women who dance in circles around a lighted oil lamp that signifies Christ and the dancers are its disciples.

 Margamkali is done by Christian women in Kerala and they sing and dance clapping around a Nilavilakku wearing the traditional white Christian Wear including a Chatta.
 Margamkali depicts the life of St Thomas .
 In the recent times women do the Margamkali Dance while boys and men used to perform it earlier.